Orokh/data_engineer_notes/gcp/storage/bigtable.md

 - Keep the key short (<4KB)
 - Store multiple delimited values in each row key
-- create a key that akes it possible to retrieve a well-defined range of rows
+- Create a key that makes it possible to retrieve a well-defined range of rows
 - Use human readable values
 - In many cases, design row keys that start with a common value and end with a granular value